matyalatte/Blender-DDS-Addon/README.md

 [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv)
 is a texture converter developed by Microsoft.
 It's the best DDS converter as far as I know.
-And [Texconv-Custom-DLL](https://github.com/matyalatte/Texconv-Custom-DLL) is a cross-platform implementation for [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv).
+And [Texconv-Custom-DLL](https://github.com/matyalatte/Texconv-Custom-DLL) is a cross-platform implementation I made.
 The official Texconv only supports Windows but you can use it on Unix systems.

 ## License